 Home/new/script will open an editor window.
 This is where you write your programs (scripts and functions).
 We'll come back to this in a moment.
-To close the editor window click on the red "x" in the upper right hand corner.
-If you have multiple editor files open, close them individually by clicking on the specific "x" in the bottom bar of the editor window.
+To close the editor window click on the red "x" next to the file name on the file tab (originally "untitled1" etc.).
+If you have multiple editor files open, close them individually by clicking on the specific "x" in file tab.
 By the way, scripts and functions are called "m-files" in Matlab jargon.

 Home/layout/workspace will open the workspace window, which shows you all elements currently in your workspace.
 For matrix elements, you can double-click on them & Matlab will open a separate spreadsheet showing the detailed contents of the matrix.
-To close the workspace window, simply click on the little "x" in the upper right hand corner.
+To close the workspace window, simply right-click the "workspace" header bar and select "close."